BMR Calculator Online – Know Your Daily Calorie Needs

 In simpler terms, if you were to stay in bed for 24 hours without moving a single muscle, your BMR is the amount of energy (calories) your body would consume just to keep the lights on.
 For most people, BMR accounts for about 60% to 75% of their total daily energy expenditure.

-To find your BMR, scientists and nutritionists use specific formulas based on height, weight, age, and gender.
+, scientists and nutritionists use specific formulas based on height, weight, age, and gender.
 The tool on this page uses the Mifflin-St Jeor Equation, which was developed in 1990.
 While the older Harris-Benedict formula is still famous, the Mifflin-St Jeor version is widely considered by the Academy of Nutrition and Dietetics to be the most accurate for modern populations.

 The reason gender is a factor is biological: men generally have a higher percentage of lean muscle mass, while women naturally have a higher percentage of essential body fat.
 Because muscle tissue is more metabolically active than fat (meaning it burns more calories at rest), men typically have a higher BMR than women of the same weight.